techidaily/site-facebook-record-videos/source/_posts/new-in-2024-explore-the-globe-top-10-travelers-youtube-guide.md

 Last, but not the least, Dirt Cheap is one of the best travel YouTube channels to follow for people who want to do budget trips.
 The channel is hosted by Chas Bruns, who has been to tons of countries on a shoestring budget.
 You can get to know more about his experience and learn his tricks from his channel.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Nyp7-xVwqHA?si=XCuZbpKLFIdrGQQh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## How to Prepare Before Making Your First Travel Video?

 Now when you have got a glimpse of some of the best travel YouTube channels, you must be inspired to create your content as well.
 To work on memorable travel videos, I would recommend the following suggestions.